-An officer should not unduly delay the mail in order to issue an NOI.
-Warning NOIs may be issued but the PD 101 is still required.
+An officer should not delay the mail to issue an NOI and warning NOIs may be issued.

 If an arrest of a Postal employee who is carrying mail is necessary, a member must notify the US Postal Inspector's Office/US Postal Service immediately.
 In all cases, members are required to safeguard the mail until someone from the Postal Service arrives to take possession of it.